 Patrons with fees totaling $10.00 or greater will have their library privileges suspended.
 Please note that any lost/damaged item incurs a charge for the full replacement cost as it was set when we purchased the item.
 Replacement costs for MeL and Interlibrary Loan items are set by the lending library, not by Baldwin, and must be paid for with a check or money order made out to the lending library.
 Visit our page “Pay fees online” for more detailed information about fees.

-We do not limit the number of items checked out, except in select instances noted below.
+We do not limit the number of items checked out except for Video games, which have a limit of 6.

 Are you looking for an item that’s not available when you need it?
 Place a hold!
 Holds can be placed on any item except Hot Picks books, Hot Picks DVDs/BluRays, or puppets.

 Holds can be placed in person, by phone, or online.
 To place a hold online, search Baldwin’s catalog and select the title you would like to place on hold.
 Type in your library barcode (or Alt ID) and PIN.
 You will then be given instructions to complete the process.
 Please note that while we have recently extended hold services to our Reciprocal cardholders, priority in the hold queue is reserved for Baldwin cardholders.